udothemath/102517_STAT/README.md

 # 102517_STAT

-The folder contains the case study of time sereis analysis.
+The folder contains the case study of statistics analysis.
 All the reference is mentioned in the notebook.